Lennart Hardell: Mobile phone use and cancer

 Little et al. reported in 2012 that the increased risk of glioma associated with mobile phone use found by a 2011 study by Hardell et al. were not consistent with observed trends in glioma incidence in the United States.
-Although with regard to the paper of Little et al, data on mobile phone use and cancer incidence rates in the US is more difficult to compare with the aforementioned European studies on mobile phone use and cancer risks than it seems, especially due to differences in technology standards between the US and Europe in early years of mobile phone network technology development – including notable differences in power output between the CDMA standard (which had been widely implemented in the US) and the GSM standard.
+Although with regard to the paper of Little et al., data on mobile phone use and cancer incidence rates in the US is more difficult to compare with the aforementioned European studies on mobile phone use and cancer risks than it seems, especially due to differences in technology standards between the US and Europe in early years of mobile phone network technology development – including notable differences in power output between the CDMA standard (which had been widely implemented in the US) and the GSM standard.

+Recent systematic reviews, such as the one by Karipidis et al. (2024), critically examine the association between radiofrequency electromagnetic fields (RF-EMF) and cancer.
+This study highlights significant methodological shortcomings in earlier works, including those by Hardell et al., and finds no consistent evidence linking mobile phone use to increased risks of glioma or other critical neoplasms.
+These findings underscore the necessity of interpreting Hardell's results with caution, given the robust counter-evidence and more rigorous methodologies employed in subsequent research.

 Court cases

 Hardell testified in a 2002 US court case involving a man who filed a lawsuit claiming that his cell phone caused him to develop a brain tumor.
 The judge in the case, Catherine C. Blake, dismissed the suit and criticized Hardell's testimony, saying that of the two studies Hardell cited, one found no increased risk of tumors associated with cell phone use.
 Blake added that the other study was criticized as flawed by experts, and said that numerous studies and governmental bodies had come to conclusions that ran contrary to Hardell's opinion.

 In 2012, based on Hardell's research, Italy's supreme court ruled that a business executive's brain tumor was caused by his cell phone use.
+This decision was made despite the lack of solid scientific evidence and the absence of a described biophysical causal mechanism to explain the alleged association between mobile phone use and tumor development.